Adult Dosing & Uses

 Bipolar I Disorder, Mania

-Monotherapy or as an adjunct to lithium or divalproex
+Administered as monotherapy or as adjunct to lithium or divalproex

-- Further dosage adjustments up to 800 mg/day by Day 6 should be in increments of no >200 mg/day
+- Further dosage adjustments, up to 800 mg/day by day 6, should be in increments ≤200 mg/day

 Bipolar I Disorder, Maintenance

-Generally, in the maintenance phase, patients continued on the same dose on which they were stabilized
+Generally, in maintenance phase, patients continue to receive same dosage on which they were stabilized

 Major Depressive Disorder